 Direction of travel from GPS course when you're moving; magnetometer when you're stationary.
 The gauge view embeds a rotating compass ring with degrees and cardinals.

-Speed alert Pro
+Custom speed alert Pro

 mph · km/h · knots